Ultraviolet spectroscopy reveals a hot and luminous companion to the Be star+black hole candidate MWC 656: Stellar parameters of the Be star

 \section{Stellar parameters of the Be star}

 Figure~\ref{fig:MWC656_opt_zoom} shows a close-up comparison between the observed optical spectrum of MWC~656 and the best-fit model for the Be star.
-Highlighted are several diagnostic lines used to infer the stellar parameters, including the effective temperature, surface gravity, and projected rotational velocity.
+Highlighted are several diagnostic lines that were used to infer the stellar parameters, including effective temperature, surface gravity, and projected rotational velocity.